Check them out here

 Leader for life

 Our LIT (Leader-in-Training) program is a 1 or 2 month leadership training course for 16-year olds.
-It is accredited by the Ontario Ministry of Education.
+We are listed as an independent private school on the Ministry of Education’s website and have the authority to grant grade 11 credits toward the Ontario Secondary School Diploma.

 Leadership Philosophy & Styles